Mahakuta Pillar

-Mahakuta Pillar (ಮಹಾಕೂಟ ಸ್ತಂಭ), also known as Makuta pillar, Magada stambha or Mangalesa Dharma Jayastambha, is a deep red sandstone pillar with an early 7th-century inscription of Early Western Chalukya era.
+The Mahakuta pillar (ಮಹಾಕೂಟ ಸ್ತಂಭ), also known as the Makuta pillar, Magada stambha or Mangalesa Dharma Jayastambha, is a deep red sandstone pillar with an early 7th-century inscription of Early Western Chalukya era.
 It was found near Mahakuta group of Hindu temples near Badami, Karnataka, India.
 Inscribed with 16 lines of Sanskrit in Old Kannada script by king Mangalesha, it is an important and partly disputed source of historic information about the times of Badami Chalukya, the dynasty, and his influential father Pulakeshin I.

 Location

 The pillar was found in the 19th-century lying on the ground near the ruins of Mahakutesvara temple, one of the 7th-century group of temples at the Mahakuta natural springs (Bagalkot district).
 The site is about 5 km east from the historic cave temples of Badami.
 Its significance was re-discovered by colonial era archaeologists and scholars in the 1880s.
 The pillar was moved to Bijapur about 1920, and is now housed in the Archaeological Museum, Vijayapura.

 The historical location of the Mahakuta pillar has been unclear.
 Henry Cousens and early scholars presumed that it was always near the Mahakuta pushkarni (natural springs tank).
 However, George Michell and Carol Bolon questioned this assumption.
 Bolon proposed that it may have been near an old temple that exists near the cliff (hill top) about a kilometer away.
 The problem with this suggestion is that the architecture and artwork at the cliff temple is far more crude than the remarkable finish of the Mahakuta pillar, making it likely that the cliff temple is considerably more older.
 According to Gary Tartakov, the temple now called Bananti Gudi is more likely site where the pillar used to be.
 This small two-level historic Dravida architecture temple is more consistent with the chronology, iconography and the pillar artwork, as well much closer to where Fleet found the pillar in 1880–81.